 If you have a daughter, you could look out for these signs of inattentive ADHD:

 Your child may have ADHD, hyperfunctioning, and have a mature expression of thought and cognitive ability.
-This may lead you into believing that your child is brilliant compared to their peers and is emotionally mature as well.
+This may lead you to believe that your child is brilliant compared to their peers and is emotionally mature.

 As a parent, teacher, or caregiver, it is vital to understand the ADHD mental age chart.
 Children with ADHD may be more articulate in expression, process ideas faster than their peers, and pick up new concepts quickly.
 However, studies have shown these children to be at least three years behind their peers in emotional maturity and executive functioning.